 Parents should look into extracurricular activities as well as whether there are any other expat families at the school.
 Football (soccer) and tennis are popular, and children may participate in tournaments or competitions, whilst art and music may also keep children entertained and busy.

 Entertainment for kids in Rome

 When in Rome, do as the Roman mums do and avoid the tourist sites.
 These can be pricey and, for those with very young children, a bit of a wasted experience.

 Most Roman museums are free to all children under the age of six.
 For EU citizens up to the age of 18, tickets are either free or heavily discounted.
 Non-EU expat parents should keep an eye out for free admission days.
 These happen monthly and can be found online.

-Roman parks are generally wonderful, especially on a summer afternoon, but parents should always research before they go.
+Many Roman parks are wonderful, especially on a summer afternoon, but parents should always research before they go.
 Not all of Rome’s parks are in good condition or friendly locations.
 The Villa Doria Pamphili in the Monteverde quarter is always a fantastic option.
 Its spacious gardens are great for picnics and ball games, while the 17th-century villa is the cherry on top for art-loving parents.
 As for playgrounds, the Villa Ada on Via Salaria has well-maintained swings, slides and other play equipment.

 Parent networks in Rome

 Expat parents can engage with each other through the schools or daycare centres their children attend.
 There are also social media groups online for mothers and parents in Rome, which often arrange meet-ups to socialise and offer a great way to make friends and meet people in Rome.

 Are you an expat living in Rome?